 - Nemed Cuculatii is a coven within the New England Covens of Traditionalist Witches as made public by “Lady Gwen Thompson”, whom Morning Glory Zell once called “the Grandmother of East Coast Witchcraft.”
 At present we meet irregularly as a working group, and not for teaching.

 - N.E.C.T.W.
 (New England Covens of Traditionalist Witches) is a center for Covens of Traditionalist origin.
 It is one of many traditions of Witchcraft.
 NECTW has covens and individual elders nationally.
-There are other related traditions, and we share common history with the Keepers of the Ancient Mysteries and the New York/Brooklyn Welsh Tradition and the Welsh Rite Gwyddionaid, In addition, NECTW has been a direct influence on the Georgian Tradition and others.
+There are other related traditions with whom we share common history: Keepers of the Ancient Mysteries, the Welsh Rite Gwyddionaid, and the Tuatha de Danaan Tradition.
+In addition, NECTW has been a direct influence on the Georgian Tradition and many others.

 - N.E.C.T.W. was named in 1972 by a hereditary witch from New Haven, CT, after the name of her individual coven as her teachings began to spread.
 Her family tradition blended with popular occultism and was handed down in its present form to her spiritual descendants.

 - While N.E.C.T.W. and Nemed Cuculatii share many things in common with Wicca, we are a Witchcraft tradition, not a Wiccan tradition.
 If you are seeking a Wicca coven or tradition, we are not the group for you.